scala/docs.scala-lang/_overviews/core/value-classes.md

 then allocations would not be necessary.
 Another instance of this rule is when a value class is used as a type argument.
-For example, the actual Meter instance must be created for even a call to identity:
+For example, the actual Meter instance must be created for even a call to `identity`:

     def identity[T](t: T): T = t
     identity(Meter(5.0))